cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

 ```

-Auxiliary conversion functions are not part of the abstraction layer (`Script Engine Wrapper`), they belong to the Cocos2D-X binding layer and are encapsulated to facilitate more convenient conversion in the binding code.
+Auxiliary conversion functions are not part of the abstraction layer (`Script Engine Wrapper`), they belong to the Cocos Creator binding layer and are encapsulated to facilitate more convenient conversion in the binding code.
 Each conversion function returns the type `bool` indicating whether the conversion was successful or not.
 Developers need to check the return value after calling these interfaces.

 The specific usage is directly known according to interface names.
 The first parameter in the interface is input, and the second parameter is the output parameter.
 The usage is as follows: